-- Markets and policymakers are scrutinizing President Trump's decisions as the resulting political and economic uncertainties drive financial market volatility, influence governments' decisions, and affect inflation and labor market trends. - In response to inflationary pressures, monetary policy was tightened up to levels unheard of for the last 20 years.
-However, with the fall of inflation, a loosening of monetary policy has started.
-The ECB decreased its rates six times by 25bp since June while the Fed cut its rates by 100bp since September. - Headline inflation is now at 2.5% in the Euro Area while it is at 3% in the US.
-It has been slightly increasing over the last few months.
+- Markets and policymakers are scrutinizing President Trump's decisions as the resulting political and economic uncertainties drive financial market volatility, influence governments' decisions, and affect inflation, global demand and labor market trends. - Since Trump's inauguration, economic and financial indicators have weakened: the US dollar has depreciated, risk premiums have risen, and stock market indices have declined.
+With the onset of the tariff war, these trends have intensified, propagated to other indicators (the VIX index or systemic stress indicators have started to deteriorate), and spread to other countries. - Headline inflation is now at 2.2% in the Euro Area while it is at 2.4% in the US.
 Core inflation remains higher than headline inflation.
-The return to the 2% inflation target is more complex in the US as the Fed first had to deal with labor-market overheating. - Most raw-material prices have come back to their pre-war levels.
+With the fall of inflation, a loosening of monetary policy has started.
+The ECB decreased its rates seven times by 25bp since June while the Fed cut its rates by 100bp since September. - Most raw-material prices have come back to their pre-war levels.
 Natural-gas price difference between Europe and the US has decreased.
-Tensions in the Red sea led to a massive rise of transportation costs in 2024 while the threat of tariffs by US president-elect Trump has also maintained transportation costs at a high level in the last couple of months. - GDP growth differences between the US and Europe remained strong in 2024.
-While differences should remain in the short term, the OECD significantly decreased its growth projections for all developed countries for 2025 (they expect a 1.0% growth for the Euro Area versus a 2.2% growth for the US). - Sovereign yields remain at a high level in the Euro Area.
-They decreased over the past year with the fall of inflation.
-The spreads between core countries and the periphery have also been declining as macroeconomic results have overcome expectations in countries as Spain or Greece but have been disappointing in Germany or France. - Since Trump's inauguration, economic and financial indicators have suffered: the US dollar has depreciated, the risk premium has increased, and US stock market indices have dropped.
+Tensions in the Red sea led to a massive rise of transportation costs in 2024 while the threat of tariffs by US president-elect Trump has also maintained transportation costs at a high level in the last few months. - GDP growth differences between the US and Europe remained strong in 2024.
+Previously to the trade war, the OECD had already significantly decreased its growth projections for all developed countries for 2025 (they expect a 1.0% growth for the Euro Area versus a 2.2% growth for the US), a worse outcome is now to be expected. - Sovereign yields remain at a high level in the Euro Area despite their decrease over the past year with the fall of inflation.
+The spreads between core countries and the periphery have also been declining as macroeconomic results have overcome expectations in countries as Spain or Greece but have been disappointing in Germany or France.